polyaxon/polyaxon/site/integrations/elastic-stack.md

 ## Check the logs on the Kibana UI

-You can inspect the logs ont the Kibana UI, by port-forwarding for example.
+You can inspect the logs on the Kibana UI, by port-forwarding for example.

  1. When Kibana appears click Explore on my own.
      From the top-left or from the Visualize and Explore Data panel select the Discover item.